 The Haunting Experience - Cottage Grove, MN

-The season kicks off on September 15th.
+The season kicks off in late September.
 Another full entertainment with movies, bonfires, live entertainment, a Ghoul Grill restaurant, beer tent, and Club Scream dancing.
-The Haunting Experience on Highway 61 has two haunted attractions plus Big Zombie Paintball.
+The Haunting Experience on Highway 61 has two haunted attractions.
 Schummo’s Clown House and The Hayride.
 Doors open at dark and close at 11 pm on Friday and Saturday or at 10 pm on all other nights.
 Ticket prices vary depending on attraction.
 Save money and buy online.
 This area was first settled nearly two hundred years ago by people who ran into a very rough winter and resorted to cannibalism.
+Open every Friday and Saturday in October plus lots of Wednesday and Thursday nights.
+See web site for details.
 There are lots of scary tales about that winter.
-This is their 30th year of terror.
+This is their 32nd year of terror.
 As an attraction, the working farm hosts a daily separate corn maze which runs from 11 am to 6 pm.

 Trail of Terror - Shakopee, MN

-The season opens October 13th.
+The season opens in early October.
 Trail of Terror is a full night entertainment experience.
-Basic tickets are $20-25 which covers basic haunted houses plus the midway which has food, beverages, and souvenirs.
+Basic tickets are $18-24 which covers basic haunted houses plus the midway which has food, beverages, and souvenirs.
 You can join the Zombie Pub Crawl for an additional price.
 Carnival Rides are $2.
 The Trail of Terror includes Howling Pines Woods Walk which covers a one mile walk through terror.
 Hotel 66 is a haunted corn maze.
 Grubbs Pest Control has all the spiders, snakes, flies, and roaches you ever want to see.
+Also lots of fun with zombie paintball.
 Finally roam through Crystal Caverns, Chuckles Pizzeria, and Harmony’s Department of Corrections.
 The attractions are open Friday, Saturday, and Sunday